institution could be describes as:

 certainly not limited to this group.

-Any person or group of people
+Any person or

 become institutionalised to a greater or lesser degree by the community,